 - Attend a youth or high school sporting event.
 Observe the event's social aspects and climate interactions between coaches and players, coaches and officials, fan engagement, conversation in the stands, parent behavior, player attitudes on the bench/during timeouts, etc. In 2-3 pages, discuss your observations from the event.
-The paper should include the following: - o The event you attended sport, teams playing, location, date, final outcome - o Game atmosphere were the stands crowded, were the fans engaged in the game - o Team interactions between players, coaches and players, coaches and officials - o Parent behavior were parents cheering?
+The paper should include the following: - The event you attended sport, teams playing, location, date, final outcome - o Game atmosphere were the stands crowded, were the fans engaged in the game - Team interactions between players, coaches and players, coaches and officials - Parent behavior were parents cheering?
 Yelling?
 Complaining?
-Be specific - Any other observations - o Did this event promote a positive or negative sporting experience? - o PLEASE NOTE: If you attend a high school sporting event, you may be required to pay an entrance fee.
-This will be your responsibility and you will not be reimbursed. - o DUE: Thursday, December 3rd (papers received after this date will be subject to a 10 point reduction for each day it is late) - o Must be typed, double-spaced, 1" margins, Times New Roman font size 12
+Be specific - Any other observations - Did this event promote a positive or negative sporting experience? - PLEASE NOTE: If you attend a high school sporting event, you may be required to pay an entrance fee.
+This will be your responsibility and you will not be reimbursed. - DUE: Tuesday, February 16th (papers received after this date will be subject to a 10 point reduction for each day it is late) - Must be typed, double-spaced, 1" margins, Times New Roman (or similar) font, size 12

-Final Paper: Film Reaction (20% of your final grade)
+Final Paper: Film Reaction (15% of your final grade)

 You will watch a sports film from the list below and write a review.
-You must identify and critically evaluate the sociological concepts and issues presented in the film that have been discussed in class or emerged in readings throughout the semester.
+You must identify and critically evaluate the sociological concepts and issues presented in the film that have discussed in class or emerged in readings throughout the semester.
 This film and reaction paper will allow you to critically think about sport and society.
-In 4-5 pages, use the following questions to guide your paper:
+In 3-4 pages, use the following questions to guide your paper:

-- o Summary of the film (be brief should not exceed 1 page) - What are the sociological topics relevant to the film? (e.g. sport as a microcosm of society, sport and politics, media, social mobility, race and sport, gender and sport). - O Give specific examples of how the issues and/or characters demonstrate or violate social norms and/or sociological topics.
+- Summary of the film (be brief should not exceed 1 page) - What are the sociological topics relevant to the film? (e.g. sport as a microcosm of society, sport and politics, media, social mobility, race and sport, gender and sport, etc.). - Give specific examples of how the issues and/or characters demonstrate or violate social norms and/or sociological topics.
 Summarize which of the above topics stood out to you the most in the film.
 You should research the real-life events your film is based on to have a better understanding.
-Be sure to reference this is your paper (cite any references used in your reference page). - Include your reactions of how well or poorly the film demonstrates the sociological topics we have discussed in class.
-If the film could have been more accurate, please provide suggestions. - o Compare/contrast societal values in the film with current societal values. - o DUE: Thursday, December 10th (papers received after this date will be subject to a 10 point reduction for each day it is late) - o Must be typed, double-spaced, 1" margins, Times New Roman, font size 12
+Be sure to reference this in your paper (cite any references used on a works cited page). - Include your reactions of how well or poorly the film demonstrates the sociological topics we have discussed in class.
+If the film could have been more accurate, please provide suggestions. - Compare/contrast societal values in the film with current societal values. - DUE: Thursday, March 3rd (papers received after this date will be subject to a 10 point reduction for each day it is late) - Must be typed, double-spaced, 1" margins, Times New Roman (or similar) font, size 12